 Apply it while it is still warm on the area several times a day.

-When you notice the tip of the hair comes out on the surface of the skin tweeze it out and moisturize the area.
+If you notice the tip of the hair comes out on the surface of the skin so tweeze it out and moisturise the area.

 Smooth shaving means a soft skin.
 If you want to avoid irritation or even worse ingrown hairs you might want to make sure to exfoliate.

-All that you need to do is to gently exfoliate before you shave in order to open up your poles so when you actually shave your hair will find ways to exit the skin instead of getting clogged inside.
+All that you need to do is to gently exfoliate before you shave to open up your poles so when you shave your hair will find ways to exit the skin instead of getting clogged inside.